neilchen1998/Slidr/README.md

 - Conda/Miniconda (optional, highly recommended)
 - Python (for gprof visualization)
 - Boost library (for benchmarking)
-- [fmt](https://github.com/fmtlib/fmt) 11.0 or better (will automatically install if not present)
+- [fmt](https://github.com/fmtlib/fmt) 11.0 or higher (will automatically install if not present)
-- [Catch2](https://github.com/catchorg/Catch2) 3.8 or better (will automatically install if not present)
+- [Catch2](https://github.com/catchorg/Catch2) 3.8 or higher (will automatically install if not present)
-- [nanobench](https://github.com/martinus/nanobench.git) 4.3 or better (will automatically install if not present)
+- [nanobench](https://github.com/martinus/nanobench.git) 4.3 or higher (will automatically install if not present)
+- [abseil](https://github.com/abseil/abseil-cpp.git) 20250512.1 or newer (will automatically install if not present)

 ## How to Use